gokulm/BoltOn/docs/samples.md

 docker-compose
 --------------
-Navigate to samples folder and any of the commands mentioned below.
+Navigate to samples folder and execute any of the commands mentioned below.

 To build and run: